letow/Typobot/README.md

 # Typobot
- A Telegram bot for typographing posts in your channel.
+A Telegram bot for typographing posts in your channel (based on Russian typograf.ru API).